-Beavers have caused a lot of destruction to my neighbor’s oaks, bringing down a sizable tree a couple of years ago and chomping halfway through a couple of others.
-Mine they've left alone, until now.
+Beavers have caused a lot of destruction to my neighbor’s oaks, bringing down a sizable tree a couple of years ago a

 I have about 25 mature trees on my property, mostly swamp oaks, but few saplings to continue the woodsy atmosphere after the old-timers kickoff.